rakshitsoral/urban-jekyll-template/_posts/2019-11-2-build-blog-for-free-jekyll.md

 ---
 title: How to Build a Blog for FREE - Setting up Jekyll (Part 2 of 3)
+subtitle: This article walk you through a simple way of setting up a Jekyll blog for free.
+Jekyll is a static site generator which lets you build static site on Github pages.
+header-img: Jekyll free blog.png
 categories:
   - blogging
 featured-image: Jekyll free blog.png